Voter ID in Alabama

 Colorado Non-photo ID required Colorado voters must provide a valid form of identification if they choose to vote in person.
 The identification does not have to include a photo.
 Voters may also need to return a photocopy of their ID with their ballots if they are voting by mail for the first time.
 Link

 Connecticut Non-photo ID required Voters in Connecticut must present some form of identification at the polls, though a photo is not required.
+A voter who does not present a required ID may sign an affidavit with their name, address, and date of birth, and then election officials may determine that the voter is eligible to vote.
 First-time voters who registered by mail must present either valid photo ID or a current document such as a bill or check with their name and address when voting in elections with federal candidates.
 All other voters must present either a social security card or other ID showing either name and address, name and signature, or name and photo.
 Link

 D.C.
 No ID required D.C. does not require identification from most voters.
 The District of Columbia Board of Elections requires voters who submitted their voter registration application by mail or online without one of the following documents to present one the first time they vote: a copy of a government-issued photo ID showing name and address, a government-issued document showing name and address, or a utility bill, bank statement, government check, or paycheck showing name and address issued within the past 90 days.
 Link